-• The practice had recently developed a virtual patient participation group (PPG) following the collapse of the physical PPG in 2014.
-The PPG were currently developing a patient survey based on the national patient survey which was to be issued in February 2017.
-The results of this would be used for further discussion and development of the practice.

-• The practice had gathered feedback from staff through practice meetings and staff appraisals.
+- When we inspected in January 2017 the PPG was currently developing a patient survey based on the national patient survey which was to be issued in February 2017.
+We found when we inspected in October - 2017 that the questionnaire was being used on a monthly basis to capture the views of patients.
+The PPG was also organising social events based at the surgery to build relations between staff and patients. - The practice had gathered feedback from staff through practice meetings and staff appraisals.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.